homerhanumat/csc324docs/content/jsapps/populate/Matthew-1/index.md

 box.appendChild(text);
 }
 ```
-this `for` loop is what places the information into the corresponding cell on the table.
+this `for` loop is what places the information into the corresponding cell on the table. the `appendChild` is what sticks the information in the next row/cell as it it creating a new element under the first element.

 ``` javascript
  let table = document.querySelector("#bhangra");